PMEC-OSU/LUPA_WEC-Sim/LUPA Fall 2022/ReadMe.txt

 Each configuration has its own wecSimInputFile, Simulink file, and userDefinedFunctions post processing code.
 The WAMIT input and output files are also provided.

+Basic details
+- 2.7 meter water depth
+- Approximate physical test dates: 09/27/2022 - 12/09/2022
-The numerical input parameters are estimated in Beringer et al., a paper in the review and editing stage of publishing.
+Additional numerical input parameters are estimated in Beringer et al., a paper in the review and editing stage of publishing.

 WEC-Sim version v5.0.1, MATLAB version R2022b